Do you want to get more Email Subscribers from your WordPress Blog?

 Giveaways are an absolute favourite

-Everyone likes gifts and when you apply the concept as a giveaway, there’s a good chance that people will subscribe to your email list.
+Everyone likes gifts and when you run giveaways, there’s a good chance that people will subscribe to your email list.
 Giveaways needn’t be expensive.
 Of course, you can have your own set of giveaways if you can manage, but when you are starting, things like free ebooks or an Amazon gift card can do the trick.

 Nevertheless, giveaways can be a cliché when everyone is using them.
 So, you improvise.
 Design a contest or a competition for your visitors and at the end throw in the “precious” giveaway.
 Such an approach will give your visitors a sense of accomplishment and get them to happily punch in their email addresses when they take part.